zkevinbai/Challenge-TempoTeams/README.md

 Features
 ---
-* teams view
+* Teams index view
-  * each team links to the
+  * each team links to the url for the respective team show page
-* At the top of the teams overview page, add an input field, which filters the teams when the input value changes.
-This input field could also be used in other pages of your app, e.g. for filtering out team members in the team page.
+* At the top of the teams index page
+  * there is a dropdown that will change what team is rendered
+* At the top of the team show page
+  * there is a dropdown that will change what team member is rendered

+Features I Could Add
+---
+  * single page application
+    * because I am using react to manage state, it was not necessary to do routing
+  * user index page
+    * shows all the users
+  * user show page
+    * shows detailed information about each user
+      * which teams they lead
+      * which teams they are on